netaddicts/netaddicts.github.io/_posts/2014-01-14-v7-xpathdropdownlist-aka-docr.md

 {% endraw %}
 {% endhighlight %}

-Don't forget to add the PluginController attribute so Umbraco can match mvc route /Netaddicts/DocrApi/GetDocuments to your controller action GetDocuments().
+Don't forget to add the <code>PluginController</code> attribute so Umbraco can match mvc route <code>/Netaddicts/DocrApi/GetDocuments</code> to your controller action <code>GetDocuments()</code>.
 Also notice we're returning a IEnumerable<DocumentInfo> instead of returning an object of type IEnumerable<IContent> just because you can't serialize an interface!
 Period!

 If all files are in place, all you have to do next is go to the Developer section in your umbraco installation, create a new datatype and select "Netaddicts Document Selection" from the list of available types, and add this new datatype to an already existing document type.

 Of course, this wasn't yet exactly what I had in mind, but this sample code got me started and made sure all components were in place.
 All I had to do next was actually fetching data from a specific node in the content tree instead of fetching documents of a specific document type.
 Enter "Prevalue Editor".

 It's always a good idea to take a look at what's already existing.
 After all, all I wanted was an option to set a "root" node, and only list child nodes of this specific node.
 And Umbraco comes with quite a few prevalue editors out of the box.
-For a complete list of prevalue editors, browse the /Umbraco/Views/Prevalueeditors folder in your installation.
-I will be using the "treepicker" prevalue editor to allow me to select a "root" node.
+For a complete list of prevalue editors, browse the <code>/Umbraco/Views/Prevalueeditors</code> folder in your installation.
+I will be using the <code>"treepicker"</code> prevalue editor to allow me to select a "root" node.

-A small change to our package.manifest file is required...
+A small change to our <code>package.manifest</code> file is required...

 {% highlight html linenos %}
 {% raw %}